lispysnake/lispylicense/README.md

 management.

-Our initial scope is to facilitate the pregeneration of 1,000 license keys and allocate them to Lispy Snake 2D Tite Lifetime License holders.
+Our initial scope is to facilitate the pregeneration of 1,000 license keys and allocate them to Lispy Snake 2D Title Lifetime License holders.

 ### Initial alpha